How to participate

 - Students registered full time in the two-years full-time BEd program (teacher education) at the Faculty of Education are eligible for UROP during the two years of the BEd program.

 Only full-time regular University of Ottawa faculty members may be UROP faculty sponsors.
+Eligible professors normally have one of these titles: assistant, associate or full professor.
 UROP is not open to replacement, visiting, adjunct or part-time professors.

 To submit an application, just make a request in the Online Scholarships and Bursaries portal via uOzone.
-The student is responsible to submit all required documents (collaboration agreement, student’s statement of purpose and description of the research project) and to attach them to the request.
-The online request will be available starting tbd in uOzone.
+The student is responsible for submitting all required documents and ensure that they are attached to the request.
 Only complete applications are accepted.

 Only one application per student can be submitted each academic year.
 A professor can submit up to four applications per academic year.